Today I finally received the news …. I am one-year cancer-free!

 God taught me to persevere.
 To find humility and patience in my darkest hours.
-Although the enemy could inflict me with misery, pain and stripped me from everything good in my life, God consistently reminded me that I was never alone.
-He surrounded me the blessings of family, church friends, and a new fulfilling job with the right people.
+Although the enemy could inflict me with misery, and pain and strip me from everything good in my life, God consistently reminded me that I was never alone.
+He surrounded me with the blessings of family, church friends, and a new fulfilling job with the right people.
 He brought back goodness into my life.

 And just as it is written in the Book of Job 42:10-14, He restored my life, healed my soul, and continues to heal my body.